Communicating with a partner about results

 Implementers may wish to have access to interim results in order to monitor the safety and assess the ethics of continuing the intervention, while researchers may worry about decision-making based on imprecise results.
 A solution to this conundrum is discussed below, in the sub-section "Ongoing monitoring of safety and ethics."

 - Maintain buy-in and relationship with the partner.

 - Facilitate improvements to or consistency of program implementation.
 Implementing partners may be able to interpret differences in term-by-term results by investigating differences in program implementation.
 This can lead to refinement of guidelines and monitoring plans, leading to a more consistent program implementation.

 - Enable the partner to make necessary operational or policy decisions.
 Partners have to make decisions on how to operate their program, and where to allocate scarce resources.
 Priorities or conditions that warranted the research at the outset may no longer hold; for example, if program funding is gained or lost, costs increase or decrease, or political realities change.

 “If the research is not complete or published when the policy window opens, package early insights in a visually compelling, jargon-free, one-page report for policy makers.
 Brief them in person and specify that findings are “off the record,” not for citation before publication” (“Connecting Research To Policy” 2018).

 - Enable the partner to make an informed decision about whether it remains ethical to complete the evaluation.
-See the sub-section "Ongoing monitoring of safety and ethics" for details.
+See below, in the sub-section "Ongoing monitoring of safety and ethics," for details.

 - Provide an opportunity for the partner to contextualize and interpret data or results.
 This may add value to the final research product; for example, by illuminating additional pathways of impact, identifying relevant follow-up questions, or identifying data limitations.